Color flux-tube nature of the states $T_{cs}(2900)$ and $T^a_{c\bar{s}}(2900)$: Introduction

-unit in MeV.
 Both of them have the minimal quark content $cs\bar{u}\bar{d}$ because they can strongly decay into $D^{-}K^+$.
 The assignments of their spin-parity are $0^+$ and $1^-$, respectively.
 However, the accurate information on their isospin has not been available until now.
 Recently, the LHCb Collaboration suggested to rename the states $X_{0}(2900)$ and $X_{1}(2900)$ as $T_{cs0}(2900)^0$ and $T_{cs1}(2900)^0$, respectively~\cite{rename}.

 In 2022, the LHCb Collaboration reported two isospin vector resonances $T^a_{c\bar{s}0}(2900)^{0}$ and $T^a_{c\bar{s}0}(2900)^{++}$ in the $D^+_s\pi^{\pm}$ invariant spectrum of the similar channels $B^+\rightarrow \bar{D}^-D_s^+\pi^+$ and $B^0\rightarrow\bar{D}^0D_s^+ \pi^-$~\cite{{experement1}}.
 Their masses and widths are